reegis/deflex/docs/usage.rst

     search_results(path=TEST_PATH, regions=["17", "21"], heat=["true"])

-There is always an ``AND`` connection between all filters so the filter above will only return results with 17 or 21 regions and with the heat-tag set to true.
+There is always an ``AND`` connection between all filters and an ``OR`` connectionso within a list.
+So The filter above will only return results with 17 ``or`` 21 regions ``and`` with the heat-tag set to true.
 The returning list can be used as an input parameter to load the results and get a list of results dictionaries.

 .. code-block:: python